Zulekha Haque

 Professor Zulekha Haque (née Habibullah, died 8 December 2014) was a prolific Bangladeshi researcher of ancient and medieval art of Bengal.
 She served as the chairperson of the department of history of Eden Mohila College.
-In 2018, the government of Bangladesh awarded her Ekushey Padak, the country's second highest civilian award.
+She co-founded the International Centre for the Study of Bengal Art (ICSBA) in 1995.
+It has brought out 20 books and annually publishes “Journal of Bengal Art” containing research works on Bengal's diverse art and cultural histories.